Shx-rp/Shx-rp/README.md

 + I'm Shx a cybersecurity aficionado and a pseudo programmer ;)

 ## 🔷 **About me** 🔷
 + I'm a autonomous cybersecurity student,looking to improve on my skills via online content and Capture The Flag's.
-I do some simple python programs, and also know a bit of C .
+I do some simple python programs, and also know a bit of C but thats not the point... or shoud i say the ;

 ## 🟥 **Links** 🟥